Biden surveys NY and NJ storm damage after deadly flooding

 Associated Press

 HILLSBOROUGH TOWNSHIP, N.J.
-(AP) — President Joe Biden focused on long-term fixes as well as short-term relief Tuesday as he toured parts of the Northeast that suffered deadly flash flooding from the remnants of Hurricane Ida.
+(AP) — Pointing accusingly at climate change, President Joe Biden toured deadly Northeast flood damage Tuesday and said he was thinking about the all families who suffered “profound” losses from the powerful remnants of Hurricane Ida.

-The president was expected to use the muddy backdrops during his visits to Manville, New Jersey, and the New York City borough of Queens to call for federal spending to fortify infrastructure so it can better withstand such powerful storms.
+Biden was in New Jersey, and planned to visit New York City, to survey the aftermath and call for federal spending to fortify infrastructure to better defend people and property from future storms in the region and far beyond.

+“Every part of the country, every part of the country is getting hit by extreme weather,” Biden said in a briefing at the Somerset County emergency management training center attended by federal, state and local officials, including New Jersey Gov. Phil Murphy.

 Biden’s plan to spend $1 trillion on infrastructure nationwide is pending in Congress.

-“I’m hoping to be able to see the things we are going to be able to fix permanently with the bill that we have in for infrastructure,” Biden said as he left the White House, when asked what he hoped to see on the tour.
+“I’m hoping to be able to see the things we are going to be able to fix permanently with the bill that we have in for infrastructure,” he said as he left the White House.

-New Jersey was Biden’s first stop.
-Gov. Phil Murphy greeted him as he arrived in Somerset County for a briefing at the emergency management training center before the tour of Manville.

-On the way, Biden’s motorcade droved through a neighborhood where piles of damaged furniture, mattresses and other household items were stacked outside homes.
-The route also was lined with supporters of Republican former President Donald Trump with signs opposing Biden.
+On the way to the briefing, Biden’s motorcade drove through a neighborhood where piles of damaged furniture, mattresses and other household items were stacked outside homes.
+The route also included many supporters of Republican former President Donald Trump with signs opposing Biden.

+Focusing on the personal calamities, Biden said, “The losses that we witnessed today are profound. … My thoughts are with all those families affected by the storm and all those families who lost someone they love.”

 At least 50 people were killed in six Eastern states as record rainfall last week overwhelmed rivers and sewer systems.
 Some people were trapped in fast-filling basement apartments and cars, or were swept away as they tried to escape.
 The storm also spawned several tornadoes.